 The right person will make you think that you should instead of making a question mark inside your head about should you give it a try or not.
 When you have doubts, trust your gut.
 The right person will give you the vibe to make you choose them instead of making you thinking twice to be with them.

 Once again, even if the person has all of these attributes, they will still likely hurt you or disappoint you at some point.
 All relationships are a learning process.
 It’s OK to be hurt, but it is wiser to have your walls built up before it is torn.

-What makes you so sure to take the risk and be with your S/O?
+What makes you so sure to take the risk and be starting a long distance relationship with a friend?